 Prior IIPA reports on Thailand contain a more detailed discussion of piracy and enforcement issues.
-This report serves only as an update to those and is not to be considered an exhaustive review of issues.2 Overall, piracy in Thailand, especially online piracy, continued to cause damage to legitimate rights holders and licensees in 2016.
+This report serves only as an update to those and is not to be considered an exhaustive review of issues.2 Overall, piracy in Thailand, especially online piracy, continued to cause damage to legitimate rights holders and licensees in 2017.
+Rights holders continued good cooperation with willing Royal Thai authorities, who assisted with rights protection, and offered and participated in many trainings and IP-related events throughout the year.3